What Is Holiness?

 Holiness That Fits Human Skin

 Saints and prophets weren’t marble statues—they were living previews of what God’s life looks like in flesh and frailty.
 Jacob shows us that holiness may walk with a limp but keeps walking.
-Paul shows us that holiness may get flogged and battered but keeps walking.
+Paul shows us that holiness may get battered, but keeps walking.
 It looks less like halos and more like healed relationships.

-We’re not called to glow in isolation but to live as luminous people—neighbors, parents, co-workers—through whom the extraordinary wholeness of God quietly seeps into and permeates even the most ordinary places.
+We’re not called to glow in isolation but to live as luminous people—neighbors, parents, co-workers—through whom the extraordinary wholeness of God quietly seeps into ordinary places.

 Becoming Whole